 When you’ve answered the three questions you’ll have your first draft.
 And if you obey the following five light-hearted commandments, you’ll have that first draft in as little as fifteen minutes.

-The 5 Commandments of Writing a Fast Artist Statement
+The 5 Commandments of Writing a Fine, Fast Artist Statement

 1. Write two sentences per answer; three in case of emergency.

 2. Stay loose.
 Approach it in the spirit of fun.